sonic-net/SONiC/doc/vlan/SONiC_vlan_translation_qnq.md

 `KLISH` - Various error scenarios, not limited to the following handled.
 * On a given Ethernet or PortChannel Interface
   * A SVLAN cannot be configured for both Q-in-Q and Vlan translation Schemes
-  * A CVLAN matched for VLAN translation cannot be used for Q-in-Q case and vice versa
+  * A CVLAN mapped for VLAN translation cannot be used for Q-in-Q case and vice versa
+  * A CVLAN mapped for either for VLAN translation or Q-in-Q on an Interface, cannot be a Trunk or Access vlan on the same Interface.

 `REST/gNMI` - Only the following Tag operations are allowed to be configured in a given direction.
 All the un-supported configurations will be flagged as errors in the response.